TanyaMatanda/deep-tech-2026-report/Executive_Compensation_Report_Complete.md

 | 4 | Arrowhead Pharma | $9.3M | $834K | $7.2M | - | $1.3M |
 | 5 | Xenon Pharmaceuticals | $9.8M | $668K | $8.5M | - | $525K |

-**Biotech Insight**: Stock awards can appear disproportionately large (e.g., TG Therapeutics $91.7M stock in $18.8M package) due to SEC grant-date fair value reporting mechanics for multi-year grants.
-When companies make large equity grants in a single fiscal year, the full grant-date fair value appears in that year's stock awards column even though the equity vests over 3-4 years.
-These figures represent theoretical value at grant rather than realized compensation—requiring Compensation Discussion & Analysis (CD&A) review for accurate interpretation.
+**Biotech Insight**: Some records show component values exceeding reported totals (e.g., TG Therapeutics $91.7M stock in $18.8M package). **Treat these as extraction errors or table-type mismatches; verify in the original DEF 14A and CD&A before using numerically.** The directional insight—biotechnology compensation is heavily equity-based with multi-year vesting—remains valid regardless of specific component accuracy.

 ---